How to Fix Insulin Resistance Naturally

 Note: Real Talk

-If you’re doing “everything right” but not seeing results, here’s what might be happening:
+If you’re doing everything right but not seeing results, consider these possibilities:

-You may be eating slightly too many carbs without enough protein or fat balance
+You may be consuming slightly too many carbs without enough protein or fat balance.

-Stress and cortisol could be blocking fat loss
+Stress and cortisol levels could be hindering fat loss.

 Final Thoughts